Region 19 Convention and Competition

 - All performers are to arrive in costume.

-REGISTRATION & TICKET SALES
+REGISTRATION/AEB & TICKET SALES

-REGIONAL CONVENTION REGISTRATION FEES:
+REGIONAL CONVENTION REGISTRATION FEES/ALL EVENTS BADGE (AEB):

 REGISTRATION PROCESS:

-OUTSIDE TICKET SALES:
+ONLINE AEB AND TICKET SALES:

 - Members: $100